daltskin/PowerBIGateway/README.md

 `terraform apply -auto-approve -var admin_password={YOUR-PASSWORD} -var gateway_name={YOUR-GATEWAY-NAME} -var gateway_recovery_key={YOUR-GATEWAY-RECOVERY-KEY} -var gateway_admin_ids={AAD-USER-OBJECT-ID-GUID} -var gateway_region={AZURE-DATA-CENTER}`

+> Note: we have seen occasional issues with adding multiple gateway admins on the first run, so if you encounter any problems with users not being added as desired, see the troubleshooting section for tips on fixing this.

 ## Power BI Data Gateway

 Once the deployment is complete, login to the [Power BI portal](https://app.powerbi.com/) and check it exists under https://app.powerbi.com/groups/me/gateways: